tomara-x/quartz/README.md

     - render n samples from the given audio node into the array when the second input is non-zero (node must have 0 ins, and 1 out). can process a maximum of 10 million samples at a time (a limit to avoid causing memory issues and excessive cpu usage)
 - `store`
     - inputs: `n -> 1`
-    - store the input num into self's num, but doesn't open the white holes reading nums like usual
+    - store the input num into this circle's num, but doesn't open the white holes reading nums like usual
 - `num_push`
     - inputs: `n -> 1`
     - output this circle's num (open all white holes reading it) when the input num in non-zero